I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rilapitypes/ns-rilapitypes-rilpositioninfotdscdma.md

 author: windows-driver-content
 description: This topic supports the Windows driver infrastructure and is not intended to be used directly from your code.
 old-location: netvista\rilpositioninfotdscdma_2.htm
-old-project: netvista
+old-project: NetVista
 ms.assetid: 9b0ba2fc-bf8f-40c0-83a2-a791413e4783
 ms.author: windowsdriverdev
-ms.date: 12/8/2017
+ms.date: 12/14/2017
-ms.keywords: RILPOSITIONINFOTDSCDMA, *LPRILPOSITIONINFOTDSCDMA, RILPOSITIONINFOTDSCDMA ms.prod: windows-hardware
+ms.keywords: RILPOSITIONINFOTDSCDMA, RILPOSITIONINFOTDSCDMA, *LPRILPOSITIONINFOTDSCDMA ms.prod: windows-hardware
 ms.technology: windows-devices
 ms.topic: struct